mvsoom/lf-model/README.md

-# Implementation of LF-model
+# Implementation of Liljencrants-Fant (LF) model of the glottal flow

-**Note:** functional code in `LF.py`

-I used <https://pdfs.semanticscholar.org/1418/a18b9c353de44b0c087419d08abae4d0e733.pdf> for this.
+The implementation uses [(Gobl 2017)](<https://pdfs.semanticscholar.org/1418/a18b9c353de44b0c087419d08abae4d0e733.pdf>).
 Also from that paper is this diagram:

 ![LF-model](LF-model.png)